HIV (Human Immunodeficiency Virus) Infection - When To Call a Doctor

 Complications of HIV may require treatment by the

-If you do not have a doctor
+If you don't have a doctor

 clinics and other organizations may provide free or low-cost, confidential testing and

 counseling about HIV and high-risk behavior.
-If you have questions about the

 on HIV testing in your area: